Revisiting the Radio Lateral Distribution Function: An amplitude dependence on $X_{\rm max}$ and primary composition: Motivation

 Since different primary masses lead to different \xmax distributions, an \xmax dependence also implies a composition dependence.
 Some plots in the literature, such as Fig. 6 of \cite{TimRadioRenaissance} and Fig. 1 of \cite{LOPESXmax} are consistent with this composition dependence on the LDF amplitudes.
-But, historically, any amplitude differences between showers induced by different primary compositions tended to be quickly dismissed as arising from the intrinsic differences in their EM energies.
-However, as illustrated in Fig.~\ref{fig:EMnormalization}, this is not the case.
+But, historically, any amplitude differences between showers induced by different primary compositions tended to be quickly dismissed as arising from the intrinsic differences in their EM energies, an interpretation that we show here is incomplete.
+This can be seen in Fig.~\ref{fig:EMnormalization}.
 On the left panel we show the original LDFs obtained from the full simulations (see section~\ref{sec:zhairessims}), without correcting for the different EM energy of each shower, i.e., all showers have the same primary energy but different EM energies.
 This means that the amplitude differences on the left panel are, to some extent, also due to differences in the EM energy of the showers.
 In contrast, on the right panel we normalized the LDF amplitudes by the EM energy of each shower, i.e., now all showers have the same EM energy and the remaining amplitude differences, although slightly smaller, cannot be attributed to different EM energies arising from the different primary compositions.
 In fact, one can now see a very well-behaved dependence of the amplitude on the position of the peak.
 The smaller the distance from the core to the peak, which relates to an increasing \xmax, the bigger the amplitude tends to be.
 This clearly shows we are dealing with an \xmax amplitude dependence.
 In this work we will show, in a semi-quantitative way, why this \xmax dependence arises and how it can be understood in terms of two simple scalings of the electric field.